KotwOSS/kekaccount/README.md

 <br>

-If you have aditional ideas how to make this tool better please create a feature request in the issues tab.
+If you have aditional ideas how to make this application better please create a feature request in the issues tab or write me an email at [kekontheworld@gmail.com](mailto:kekontheworld@gmail.com)!

 <hr>
 <br>